 If you’ve ever attended a high school or college graduation ceremony, you’ve probably heard the familiar music that accompanies the students as they enter.
-It is the march, “Pomp and Circumstance”, and it was written by English composer Sir Edward Elgar.
+It is the march, “Pomp and Circumstance,” written by English composer Sir Edward Elgar.
 But what does the title mean, and why is it used for graduations?